DataDog/terraform-provider-datadog/docs/resources/organization_settings.md

 Optional:

 - `enabled` (Boolean) Whether or not the SAML strict mode is enabled.
 If true, all users must log in with SAML.
+Defaults to `false`.

 ## Import